chrisherb/gumroad-posts-scraper/README.md

 # gumroad-posts-scraper

-Scrapes your Gumroad account's posts and returns their title, time and url.
+Scrapes your Gumroad account's posts and returns their title, time, description and url.
-So far no method of retrieving the actual post's content is implemented, since it is unfortunately loaded asynchronously.

 ## How to install